- Overview and Highlights

 Note from the Curators

 The Islamic textiles and paintings in the Mimi Gates Study Gallery are changed every few months to limit their exposure to light and preserve their colors.
 This allows the Gallery to display a greater variety of work and to tailor the installation to the interests of the Yale faculty.
-This February, a new group of textiles and works on paper was installed to complement the symposium “Emotion and Subjectivity in the Art and Architecture of Early Modern Muslim Empires,” organized by Kishwar Rizvi, Associate Professor in the Department of the History of Art, which will take place in May.
+This February, a new group of textiles and works on paper was installed to complement the symposium “Emotion and Subjectivity in the Art and Architecture of Early Modern Muslim Empires,” organized by Kishwar Rizvi, Associate Professor in the Department of the History of Art, which took place in May.
 The current rotation highlights Mughal portrait painting, Safavid miniatures from literary manuscripts, and Persian, Syrian, Indian, and Sumatran textiles.
 These works give life to the diversity of the Islamic world and offer insight into some of the great empires of history.

 The Nolen Curator of Education and Academic Affairs